umake/make/README.md

 A single Makefile to compile all your projects: in C, C++, Assembly and Fortran.

-Tired of installing tools to compile your projects?
+Tired of installing aditional tools to compile your projects?
 (Automake, CMake and Ant).
-Seeking to go back to the old days, when all you needed was typing `make`?
+Missing the old days, when all you needed to do was typing `make`?
 Here is the solution!
-A single generalized Makefile which aims to compile and mix almost everything related to C, C++, Assembly and Fortran projects - with support to many executables, static and shared libraries, lexer and parser generators, dependency management, file creation and much more!
+A single generalized Makefile which aims to compile and mix almost everything related to C, C++, Assembly and Fortran projects - with support to many executables, static and shared libraries, lexer and parser generators, dependency management,file creation and much more!
 Everything just 4 letters away from you.

 ## Starting ##

 Good tools are simple.
 That's why `make` is so successful.
-And that's the aim of Ultimate Makefile.
+And that's the goal of Ultimate Makefile.

 In order to start, just download the Makefile: